 First off, this is only my opinion and it’s only based off of one afternoon using the free trial.
-I think that was more than enough time to get a general idea and be able to strongly advise against purchasing Rocket Chinese.
+I think that was more than enough time to get a general idea of what their lessons are like.

-The lesson audio averages around 25 minutes.
-This is basically a dialog that the two hosts discuss together.
+The lesson audio averages around 25-30 minutes.
+This is basically a dialogue that the hosts discuss together.
 They leave lots of long pauses so that you can repeat after them.
-The pace is painfully slow but that’s not a big problem given the absolute beginner level.
-You can also play different parts of the lesson separately.

 Given how much of the lesson they leave as pauses for you to repeat, it seems like their focus would be on pronunciation.